hyperledger-archives/fabric/docs/SandboxSetup.md

 This document contains instructions on how to write, build, and test chaincode in a development sandbox locally.

-##Setup Environment

-Go to obc-peer directory:

-    cd $GOPATH/src/github.com/openblockchain/obc-peer

-Also edit openchain.yaml to set the “mode” to “dev” under the "chaincode" property, as shown below:

-    mode: dev

-This will run the chaincode independent of the validating peers.
 We need 3 terminal windows: the first terminal runs the validating peer; the second terminal runs the chaincode; and the third terminal runs the CLI (or REST API) to execute transactions.

 ###Window 1 (validating peer)
 Run obc-peer:

+    cd $GOPATH/src/github.com/openblockchain/obc-peer
     ./obc-peer peer --peer-chaincodedev

 ###Window 2 (chaincode)